Grantley Adams International Airport: Overview and geography

 Grantley Adams International Airport lies 12.9 km from the centre of the capital city Bridgetown, in an area officially known as Seawell.
 This is contrary to most information services stating the airport as being inside the capital.
-Grantley Adams Airport is the main air transportation hub for the Eastern Caribbean.

 The terrain is relatively flat and quite suburban.
 The airport lies in the south-eastern portion of parish of Christ Church, close to the southern tip of the island.
 The airport has easy access to the ABC Highway/highway 7 heading towards the capital and locations to the north and west coast.

 The airport has undergone a multi-phase US$100 million upgrade and expansion by the government, which added a new arrivals hall adjacent to the prior arrivals/departures terminals.
 Construction was made slightly more complicated because the airport has to remain open for up to 16 hours per day.
 Its current infrastructure is supposed to meet the needs of Barbados until at least 2015.
 The phase III construction project, which is yet to be completed will see changes made to the aeroplane parking configuration.